 “This award affirms not only Professor Steffey’s dedication to and excellence in the teaching craft, but also the Randolph College community’s insight in having honored him this year with the Gillie A. Larew Award for Distinguished Teaching,” Girelli said.
 “He expresses and embodies the power of the liberal arts education ‘to transform the student such that she perceives the world in finer nuance, and thus to render her a force for good in the smaller fellowships and the broader society to which she belongs.’

 “Excellence in teaching has long been and remains today the highest value of Randolph College,” Girelli added.
-“We share as a community the honor of this recognition, and as dean I feel great pride in the College and the faculty as our commitment to teaching and learning becomes increasingly apparent and recognized through Professor Steffey’s achievement.”Tags: awards, faculty, faculty awards, faculty research, Gordon Steffey, religious studies
+“We share as a community the honor of this recognition, and as dean I feel great pride in the College and the faculty as our commitment to teaching and learning becomes increasingly apparent and recognized through Professor Steffey’s achievement.”Tags: awards, comparative philosophy, faculty, faculty awards, faculty research, Gordon Steffey, religious studies